vsitzmann/deepvoxels/README.md

 [Learning a Multi-View Stereo Machine](https://github.com/akar43/lsm) [3DMV](https://github.com/angeladai/3DMV)
 Check them out!

+### Future work
+We have more cool work on novel view synthesis, neural scene representations and neural rendering in the pipeline - stay tuned!

 ### Contact:
 If you have any questions, please email Vincent Sitzmann at sitzmann@cs.stanford.edu.